-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Direct and Manage Project Execution Direct Project Work Direct and Manage Project Execution What's new in ISO? justifies such changes b request process adapta ISO introduces more sign deliverable that flows b project documentation Change requests are not an input of the "Direct Project Work" process.
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Direct and Manage Project Execution Direct Project Work Direct and Manage Project Execution What's new in ISO? justifies such changes b request process adapta ISO introduces more si deliverable that flows b project documentation Change requests are not an input of the "Direct Project Work" process.
 ANSI justifies such changes because when the work is being done, teammates may request process adaptations, discover new way to perform, etc. ISO introduces more significantly the issue log in its standard.
 It is a clear deliverable that flows between processes when it is a component of the project documentation for ANSI.
 The issue log is put at the same level than the risk register in the ISO standard.
-What's new in to manage the project execution.
-These meetings might trigger the crthe 5 th edition?of a change request when dealing with scope change proposals, proce adaptations, etc. Process Monitor and Control Project Work Control Project Work Monitor and Control Project Work What's new in ISO? tion of progress data into rd, this transformation n is also a controlling t doesn't detail its use.
 What's new in the 5 th edition?
-The teresects and the work performance intermation are analyzed in this Process Perform Integrated Change Control Control Changes Perform Integrated Change Control What's new in ISO?
+Process Monitor and Control Project Work Control Project Work Monitor and Control Project Work What's new in ISO? progress reports and for occurs in the "Report P process. in charge of the transformat precasts.
+In the ANSI standar Performance" process, which poject Handover Reports" bu d, this transformation is also a controlling What's new in the 5 th edition?
+The teresets and the work pertormance intermation are analyzed in this Process Perform Integrated Change Control Control Changes Perform Integrated Change Control What's new in ISO?
 ISO uses more formally a change register, when it is a de facto document in the ANSI standard.
-What's new in the 5 th edition?
-The change register is also more formal, with the name of a change log.
-"Change Control Tools" are introduced by the 5 th edition in order to facilitate configuration and change management.
+What's new in the 5 th edition?The change register is also more formal, with the name of a change log "Change Control Tools" are introduced by the 5 th edition in order to fac configuration and change management.

-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Close Project or Phase Close Project Phase or Project Close Project or Phase What's new in ISO? process, which is a clea ISO uses the project ha released resources are expli ar improvement.
-Indover reports and certifica Iction of expected deliverabl tes as formal inputs to What's new in the 5 th edition?
-Process Collect Lessons Learned What's new in ISO?
-ISO?
-This process has been introduced by ISO.
-It is knowledge management in learning organizat managed as a new knowledge area, as expect This process involves many situational output a lessons learned document. ven though it is not many contributors.
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Close Project or Phase Close Project Phase or Project Close Project or Phase What's new in ISO?
+ISO uses the project handover reports and certificates as formal inputs to What's new in the 5 th edition?
+The 5 th edition doesn't confirm the explicit use of the closure report and released resources.
+It stays very close to the 4 th edition with the addition of analytical techniques and meetings as tools and techniques.
+Process Collect Lessons Learned What's new in ISO2 ntroduced by ISO.
+It is a cleant in learning organization e wledge area, as expected by nany situational outputs of o ment. ven though it is not many contributors.
 What's new in the 5 th edition? other hand, many proc een implemented in the ANS ess outputs now include "Le "Organizational Process Ass ssons Learned